 - In a mixing bowl, combine the gluten-free flour, sugar, salt and yeast.

 - Make a well in the center of the flour mixture.
 Add the psyllium gel, vinegar and egg white.
 Begin stirring.
-At this point it will be very dry, so continue adding the remaining warm water (¼ cup plus 1 tablespoons), stirring with a heavy duty rubber scraper, until you have a squishy odd textured dough that holds together in a ball.
+At this point it will be very dry, so continue adding the remaining warm water (¼ cup plus 1 tablespoon), stirring with a heavy duty rubber scraper, until you have a squishy odd textured dough that holds together in a ball.
 Mash it over on itself a few times with the heavy duty scraper.
 You're basically kneading it a little, but in the bowl.
 It should clump up in a ball and not stick to the sides or feel dry (pictured on blog).
-Alternatively, you can do this in a stand mixer.
-The dough should be a big squishy ball like the one in the photo, but it should have some moisture to it and not be dry.
+Add about 1 ½ oz more water if using the Wholesome Blend or if dough feels dry.

-- Press a square of damp parchment paper into the bottom of a bowl.
-I use a 1 ½ liter glass bowl, but you could probably find something a similar size or use a small pan.
+- Press a square of damp parchment paper into the bottom of a bowl somewhere around 1 ½ quarts or liters.
 You just need something for the dough ball to fit in while it rises.
 Set the loaf on parchment.
-You can brush loaf with olive oil if you'd like.
-Cover and let rise for about 40 minutes.
+If you want you can drizzle a little olive oil over to keep it moist.
+Cover loosely with plastic wrap and let rise for about 40 minutes.
 It will not double but it will rise and puff.

 - While the dough is rising, place a Dutch oven and its lid in the lower third of the oven and preheat the oven to 450 degrees F.

-- After the 40 minute rising period, remove the hot pot from the oven and carefully, using hot pads, remove the lid.
-Lift the parchment with the round of dough on it and set it in the pot (parchment an all), then carefully cover the pot and put it back in the oven.
+- Remove the hot pot from the oven and using hot pads, remove the lid.
+Lift the parchment with the round of dough on it and set it in the pot (parchment and all), then cover the pot and put it back in the oven.

-- Close oven door and set timer for 25 minutes.
-Bake for 25 minutes at 450 with the lid on.
+- Close oven door and bake with the lid on for 25 minutes at 450.
 Remove the lid and reduce heat to 375 degrees F. Continue baking for another 30 minutes.
 Turn off oven.
 Take the loaf out and set it directly on the rack of the still warm "off" oven for 30 minutes.
 This is just to dry out the interior more.
 Let cool completely.
-Your loaf is going to look like a scruffy little mess, but just wait.
-Once cooled it will be like real bread.

 Anna says